-People talk about trusting your ‘sixth sense’, intuition.
+People talk about trusting your ‘sixth sense’; intuition.
 Women are often attributed with being more attuned to their sixth sense than men.
-The sixth sense makes it seem like this is a feeling and there are no other reasons behind it.
-Instead of thinking about it purely as intuition it is more useful to think about the ‘sixth sense’ as something a person unconsciously picks up on when there is something amiss.
+The sixth sense makes it seem like this is something with no tangible reasons behind it.
+Instead of thinking about it purely as intuition it is more useful to think about the ‘sixth sense’ as something a person unconsciously picks up on when there is something amiss or a situation developing.
 Personally, I don’t like leaving it to the chance that my unconscious will notice a potentially problematic situation, instead I prefer to be more analytical.

 One thing I always consciously acknowledge if I’m in an unknown place, or situation, is who else is about.
 I ask myself the question, are there women and children about?
 If there are then you’re probably OK (with the exception of walking into a Red Light district of course, but this is usually pretty obvious).